-Police Pension Scheme (PPS) (1987) New Police Pension Scheme (NPP) (2006) Police Pensions Scheme 2015 What is maximum pension 2/3 final salary, with option to exchange part of the pension for a lump sum / 2 final salary plus fixed lump sum of 4 times the pension, with option to exchange part or all of lump sum for extra pension Pension at retirement is the sum of each of the accrued pension pots, subject to revaluation at a rate of CPI +1.25% per year Final salary basis Pensionable remuneration is normally the average remuneration in the employee's final year Earnings over the last ten years are taken into account via best average over 3 consecutive years Scheme is a Career Average Revalued Earnings scheme Length of service for maximum pension 30 years 35 years No maximum length of membership Earliest age to receive pension Age 50 after 25 years of service Any age after 30 years of service Age 55 for less than 25 years of service Age 60 if leave service before compulsory retirement age with less than 25 years of service Age 55 if remain in police service until that age Age 65 if leave police service before age 55 or opting out of the scheme Age 60 if remain in police service until that age.
-State pension age if leave police service before age 60.
+Police Pension Scheme (PPS) (1987) New Police Pension Scheme (NPP) (2006) Police Pensions Scheme 2015 What is maximum pension 2/3 final salary, with option to exchange part of the pension for a lump sum 1/2 final salary plus fixed lump sum of 4 times the pension, with option to exchange part or all of lump sum for extra pension Pension at retirement is the sum of each of the accrued pension pots, subject to revaluation at a rate of CPI +1.25% per year Final salary basis Pensionable remuneration is normally the average remuneration in the employee's final year Earnings over the last ten years are taken into account via best average over 3 consecutive years Scheme is a Career Average Revalued Earnings scheme Length of service for maximum pension 30 years 35 years No maximum length of membership Earliest age to receive pension Age 50 after 25 years of service Any age after 30 years of service Age 55 for less than 25 years of Age 55 if remain in police service until that age Age 60 if remain in police service until that age. service Age 60 if leave service before compulsory retirement age with less than 25 years of service Age 65 if leave police service before age 55 or opting out of the scheme State pension age if leave police service before age 60.
 Pension increases All pensions in payment, deferred pensions and children's pensions are increased annually in line with the Consumer Price Index.
 All pensions in payment, deferred pensions and children's pensions are increased annually in line with the Consumer Price Index.
 All pensions in payment, deferred pensions and children's pensions are increased annually in line with the Consumer Price Index.
 How is pension accumulated 1/60 of final salary for first 20 years of service, plus 1/30 for final 10 years of service up to a maximum pension entitlement of 40/60.
 1/70 of final salary for each year of service up to a maximum 50% of final pensionable after 35 years of service.
 1/55.3th of pensionable earnings each year is added to the members' pension pot for each year of membership.